Kettlebells 101: Benefits, Exercises, and Safety Tips

 A personal trainer can put together a routine for you, and help you maintain it.
 If you can’t afford a personal trainer, you can turn to an exercise DVD or classes.
 See below for advice on these.

-In short, provided you can find the right DVD the answer is yes.
+In short, provided you can find the right video the answer is yes.
 It's yes because we learn better by watching, even though there might be excellent text and picture-based articles to help.

 Considerations - what to look out for in a training video

-Instead, try Amazon to see what DVDs are getting the best reviews.
-If existing buyers say that a particular kettlebell DVD is excellent, it is probably worth looking at twice.
+Instead, try Amazon to see what videos are getting the best reviews.
+If existing buyers say that a particular kettlebell video is excellent, it is probably worth looking at twice.

-Examine the cover and description of the DVD.
+Examine the cover and description of the video.
 Is it serious?
-It's better to go for a DVD solely on kettlebell training, not for instance on aerobic exercises using kettlebells.
+It's better to go for a video solely on kettlebell training, not for instance on aerobic exercises using kettlebells.

-Also, you want a DVD which focuses on the execution and techniques of the kettlebell drills.
+Also, you want a video that focuses on the execution and techniques of the kettlebell drills.
 It must take the subject seriously.
 If necessary, you can tone down the workouts when you are at home.
 What matters is that the information it contains is accurate and amongst the best available.

 Look at the trainer’s credentials to judge their level of expertise.
 Often trainers will have degrees or certification in sports science.
 Check these if necessary.